NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/conveyor_interface.rst

       -  Sends a command to the desired Conveyor
    *  -  ``ping_and_set_conveyor``
       -  :ref:`SetConveyor<source/stack/low_level/conveyor_interface:SetConveyor (Service)>`
-      -  Scans and sets a new Conveyor or remove a connected Conveyor
+      -  Scans and sets a new Conveyor or removes a connected Conveyor

 Dependencies - Conveyor interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^